sourcegraph/handbook/content/strategy-goals/strategy/code-insights/index.md

 **What this does not look like:**

-- We don't focus on absolute counts or compliance-type use cases that most individual developers don't need
+- We don't focus on absolute counts or compliance-type use cases that most individual developers don't have

-#### Don't interrupt flow
+#### Maintain a user's flow

-Code Insights works smoothly enough that it doesn't interrupt a developer's flow or require them to learn a new product to get value.
+Code Insights works quickly and smoothly, and doesn't interrupt a developer's flow or require them to learn a new product to get value.

 **What this looks like:**

-- We build features with minimal loading time and setup required so developers don't break their flow to get value from code insights
+- We build features with minimal loading time and setup required so developers don't break flow to get value from code insights

 **What this does not look like:**